-Executive Summary 2

-Preface 4

-Most Challenging Questions from Boards6

-Question 1: Are we secure?6

-Question 2: How do we know if we have been breached?10

-Question 3: How does our security program compare to peers within the same industry?

-Question 4: Do we have enough resources for our cybersecurity program?15

-Question 5: How effective is our security program, and is our current investment strategy aligned to it properly?

-Structuring an Effective Presentation

-Appendix A - Survey Questions & Summary of Answers20

-Reporting to the Board: Most Common Themes20

-Popular Dashboard Visuals in Board Decks20

-Common Frameworks Used to Measure Cybersecurity Program Maturity20

-Frequent and Challenging Questions CISOs Asked by Boards21

-Appendix B - Key Contributors
+Executive Summary 2 Preface 4 Advice to Improve CISO Communication with Boards5 Most Challenging Questions from Boards 6 Question 1: Are we secure?
+Question 2: How do we know if we have been breached?10 Question 3: How does our security program compare to peers within the same industry?
+Question 4: Do we have enough resources for our cybersecurity program?15 Question 5: How effective is our security program, and is our current investment strategy aligned to it properly?
+Structuring an Effective Presentation19 Appendix A - Survey Questions & Summary of Answers20 Reporting to the Board: Most Common Themes20 Popular Dashboard Visuals in Board Decks20 Common Frameworks Used to Measure Cybersecurity Program Maturity20 Frequent and Challenging Questions CISOs Asked by Boards21 Appendix B - Key Contributors